madewithlove/glue/README.md

-# Madewithlove Nanoframework helpers
+# Glue
 [![Build Status](https://travis-ci.org/madewithlove/nanoframework-helpers.svg)](https://travis-ci.org/madewithlove/nanoframework-helpers)

-This is a set of helpers to quickly bootstrap a package-based application.
+Glue is a nano-framework made to quickly bootstrap packages-based applications.
-It's all service providers and middlewares so although the defaults leverage `league/route` and `twig/twig` per example, anything can be used with it.
-It's just a small time saver.
+At its core it's just a container and a quick PSR7 setup, on top of which are glued together service providers and middlewares.
+So although the defaults leverage `league/route` and `twig/twig` per example, anything can be used with it.

-Facultative providers include:
+Default providers include:
 - A base routing system using `league/route`
 - A PSR7 stack using `zendframework/zend-diactoros`
 - A facultative base controller and a setup `twig/twig` instance